qasimy123/scavengerhunt/README.md

 This project was built with React.js.
-Link bit.ly/jppscav
+[Demo](http://bit.ly/jppscav)